AnikaTejaReddy0003/MeteorMadness/README.md

 * **Scientific and Public Outreach**: Serves as a scientifically accurate tool for public outreach, helping to educate users about NASA's ongoing mission to track and study NEOs.

+You can find the ppt of explaination and vedio of the demonstration